The Watsons Go to Birmingham – 1963

 Byron, by far the most colourful character, is the reason for the family’s journey to Birmingham, Alabama.
 Daddy Cool’s misdeeds include getting his lips frozen on the car’s mirror (it was cold and he was kissing his oh-so-handsome reflection), cutting school, using his parents’ credit at the store without permission, getting a conk (straightening his hair), playing with fire and assault.
 His parents make a desperate bid to save him from his self-destructive tendencies – they hope that a stint with Grandma Sands in Birmingham, away from the temptations and negative peers in the city will straighten him out.

-The family makes preparations for the trip like refurbishing the car, getting a record player (the Ultra Glide) installed (because they want to avoid country/hillbilly music) and charting their proposed route, rest stops and expenses, all carefully and precisely noted by Mom in her notebook entitled The Watsons Go To Birmingham – 1963.
+The family makes preparations for the trip like refurbishing the car and installing the Ultra Glide (a record player) to avoid country/hillbilly music..
+Mom meticulously jotted dow nall rest stops and expenses carefully and precisely in her notebook entitled The Watsons Go To Birmingham – 1963.
 Dad however has other plans and saves money by driving practically non-stop.

 In Birmingham, the family are caught up in the turbulent events of the emerging Civil Rights Movement.
-What begins as an interesting change of environment turns tragic when a Black church is bombed.
-This is a true event in US history when a racially instigated bombing of the 16th Street Baptist Church led to some 14 to 22 people injured.
+Things take a tragic turn when a Black church is bombed – this is a true event in US history when a racially instigated bombing of the 16th Street Baptist Church led to some 14 to 22 people injured.
 Four teenage girls perished.
 Martin Luther King, Jr described it as “one of the most vicious and tragic crimes ever perpetrated against humanity”.
 The book is in fact dedicated to those girls – Addie Mae Collins, Cynthia Wesley, Carole Robertson, and Carol Denise McNair.

 This is where you see the sheer dexterity and verve of Christopher Paul Curtis.
 He isn’t just wickedly funny – he tackles difficult and emotionally wrenching issues with a lot of heart.
 His stories often take sad and painful turns, but he skillfully navigates you through it and you are never left without hope.
 This was true of his other books that I enjoyed tremendously – Elijah of Buxton and Bud, Not Buddy.
 (You know I’ll talk about them soon!)

 The Watsons deals with issues like sibling rivalry, adolescent rebellion, friendship and bullying and racial prejudice, so do look through it and be prepared if you choose to read it with your children.
 I had a few reservations – there are some cuss words, Byron’s unnamed trouble with a girl and references to ‘adult’ books.
-Since I was reading this to my then 9-year-old and 6-year-old, I censored these bits.
-I also skipped the part about Grandma Sands’ ‘friendship’ with a Mr Robert.
+Since I was reading this to my then 9-year-old and 6-year-old, I was able to tackle these bits.
+I also glossed over the part about Grandma Sands’ ‘friendship’ with a Mr Robert.